 Our last evening was spent watching the sun sink over the temples of Bagan.
-We decided not to go to the popular and inevitably crowded sunset temple, but asked our driver to take us to an alternative spot.
+Opting not to go to the popular and inevitably crowded sunset temple, we asked our driver to take us to an alternative spot.
 He chose well.

-- There is a $20.00 sightseeing/conservation ticket fee payable when entering Bagan.
+There is a $20.00 sightseeing/conservation ticket fee payable when entering Bagan.

-- Buses from Yangon take 13 hours and from Mandalay 6 or 7 hours.
+Buses from Yangon take 13 hours and from Mandalay 6 or 7 hours.
 Prices vary according to company.

 Peak season is between November and January, when Bagan is at its coolest, with clear blue skies.